gemfire/tanzu-gemfire-management-cf-plugin/README.md

 ## Running the Plugin:
 1. Clone the Repository
     - `git clone git@github.com:gemfire/cloudcache-management-cf-plugin.git`
-2. Start the Plugin
+2. Run the start script
-    - Run `./start.sh` from the `cloudcache-management-cf-plugin` directory
+    -  `./start.sh` from the `cloudcache-management-cf-plugin` directory
 3. Run Commands

 4. For Help